WylieYYYY/hk-service-map/README.md

 - Address correction with `override.csv`;

 ### Setup
+> Check out 'getinfo-csharp' for a more featured and supported version of 'getinfo' script

 1. Download the source code here.
 2. Install `python3` and `pip` from repositories or build from source.
 3. Using `pip`, install `grequests` and `xmljson`